jeffbayes/211TermProject/README.md

 STATE: See the StatePattern.py file and my attack function in the Character.py file.
 I used it to make it so each character only had one action per turn.
 In order to make this work, I cooked in the...

-            VISITOR pattern in the StatePattern.py file, to visit each character and give another action at the end of each round.
+VISITOR: See the StatePattern.py file.
+Visits each character and give another action at the end of each round.

 GENERAL THOUGHTS: